FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/08-Azure-Policy/02-Policy-Definitions-and-Assignments/README.md

 - Configure supported resource settings.

 Remediation tasks use a managed identity to perform corrective actions on existing non-compliant resources.

 ---

+## Managed Identity for Remediation

+Policies that use the **Modify** or **DeployIfNotExists** effects require a Managed Identity to perform remediation.

+During policy assignment, Azure Policy can create or use a Managed Identity to execute the required changes.

+However, the Managed Identity does not automatically receive permissions.

+Administrators must assign an appropriate Azure RBAC role (such as **Contributor** or another resource-specific role) at the required scope.

+Without the necessary RBAC permissions, remediation tasks fail because the Managed Identity is not authorized to modify or deploy Azure resources.

+---